mikaelhadler/pocs/rust/README.md

-## Poc's Playground
+## Rust Playground

-This repository registers all pocs.
+This repositorie is to register all rust book examples